 Due in large part to the need for creative protection solutions, a number of specialized life insurance policy riders have been designed to apply coverage where additional financial protection may be needed by a policy holder.
 Life insurance policy riders can provide policy holders with additional benefits, as well as increase peace of mind that if something happens, there will still be an adequate amount of coverage.
+If you’re looking for low cost life insurance, we can help.

 With the disability income rider attached to a life insurance policy, the policy holder can collect a regular income from the insurance company if they become disabled and cannot work.
 The policy will specify the amount of the income and whether it is paid for a certain amount of time or for the total length of the individual’s disability.